Translation of Original Italian Text

 - deliberate on all other matters reserved to it by law or by the Statute.

-The Extraordinary Assembly decides upon changes to the Statute, the dissolution of the Association and devolution of any remaining assets after liquidation.
+The Extraordinary Assembly, convened in the same manner at the ordinary Assembly, deliberates changes to the Statute, the dissolution of the Association and devolution of any remaining assets after liquidation.

-Each Member may be represented at the meeting by another Member upon written delegation.
+Each Member may be represented at the meeting by another Member through a written proxy.
 Each Member may not represent more than five Members, if the Association has not more than one hundred associates.
 Once there are 100 associates, each Member may represent up to ten Members.
 Members cannot participate in the voting on matters concerning their interests and where there is a conflict of interest.

 Board Of Directors

-The Board of Directors is composed of a number of Members not less than 6 (six) and not greater than 14 (fourteen) elected by the Assembly by ensuring that at least half plus one of the Members of the Board of Directors is designated by the Founding Members.
+The Board of Directors is composed of a number of Members not less than 6 (six) and not greater than 14 (fourteen) elected by the Assembly.
 The Board of Directors has the duration of 3 (three) years and Members may be re-elected.
-The Board of Directors appoints the President and the Honorary President, Vice President and Secretary.
+The Board of Directors appoints the President, Executive Vice President, Vice President and Secretary.

 The Board of Directors has the following duties: